 How Long Will You Live?

 Your estimated life expectancy impacts many retirement planning decisions.
-Financial planners use life expectancy to make recommendations on when to start taking your Social Security payments and to help determine if an annuity makes sense for you.
+Financial planners use life expectancy to make recommendations on when to start taking your Social Security payments and to help determine whether an annuity makes sense for you.

 You can use life expectancy calculators to estimate your own, and a spouse's, life expectancy.
 This can improve your retirement planning decisions substantially.
 Following are four resources to help you come up with some life expectancy estimates.
 The life expectancy tables and calculators below are listed in order of the simplest to the most advanced methods of estimating life expectancy.

 Easiest Life Expectancy Calculator

-Their periodic life table will estimate your remaining years of life expectancy and help you calculate if you should take social security early (at age 62), or hold off till age 70 to receive more each month.
+The periodic life table will estimate your remaining years of life expectancy and help you calculate whether you should take social security early (at age 62), or hold off until age 70 to receive more each month.

-For example, If you are single and think you are likely to live shorter than average, taking social security at age 62 probably makes sense for you.
-If you're married, think you or your spouse might live into your 80's or 90's, or you are single and super healthy, you'll want to delay payments because you could end up getting as much as $1,000 more each month.
+For example, If you are single and think you are likely to live fewer years than average, taking social security at age 62 probably makes sense for you.
+If you're married, think you or your spouse might live into your 80s or 90s, or are single and super-healthy, you'll want to delay payments, because you could end up getting over $1,000 more each month.

 Time required: 1 to 2 minutes.